 An orthodontic problem is called a malocclusion, meaning "bad bite."
-Some examples of causes of malocclusion are crowded teeth, extra teeth, missing teeth or jaws that are out of alignment.
+Some examples of the causes of malocclusion are crowded teeth, extra teeth, missing teeth or jaws that are out of alignment.
 Most malocclusions are inherited, although some can be acquired.
 Acquired malocclusions can be caused by accidents, early or late loss of baby teeth, or sucking of the thumb or fingers for a prolonged period of time.

 At what age can people have orthodontic treatment?

 Modern orthodontics is not limited by the patient’s age.
 Children and adults can both benefit from orthodontics.
-It is recommended that every child receive an orthodontic evaluation by age seven.
+It is recommended that every child receive an orthodontic evaluation by teh age of seven.
 Usually, adult treatment takes a little longer than a child's treatment.